thePrintLabs/PressRoom-Docs/INTRO.md

 An **Edition** can be exported at the same time to an iOS client based on the [Baker Framework ](https://github.com/bakerframework/baker) and to the web as a standalone microsite.

 **PressRoom** is the perfect tool to embrace a sub-compact publishing model, but you’re not restricted to any kind of content structure, since everything is being built to be flexible and highly customizable.
-Suitable for books, magazines, newspapers or just to manage your static websites and release your blog to multiple channels.
+Suitable for books, magazines, newspapers or just to manage your static websites.